Exclusive: As coronavirus spreads, U.S. military to withhold some infection data

 “If advertised, numbers can be used by adversaries to their advantage,” Karns said in a statement.

-Reporting by Phil Stewart and Idrees Ali; Editing by Nick Zieminski
+Reporting by Phil Stewart and Idrees Ali; Editing by Nick Zieminski and Sonya Hepinstall